Data Warehouse Tutorial

 Extract-Load-Transform (ELT) is a new paradigm for loading data to a data warehouse.
 In an ELT process, after extracting data from all data sources, you immediately load it to a centralized data repository.
 Today’s cloud-based data warehouses support large storage and scalable compute, so it’s no longer necessary to keep data small and summarized.
 Many organizations maintain massive data pools in the cloud at low cost and leverage ELT tools for processing.

-Panoply, a smart data warehouse which supports ELT, allows you to create a data pipeline in a few simple steps:
+Panoply, a cloud data platform that supports ELT, allows you to create a data pipeline in a few simple steps:

 - Select data sources and import data—select data sources, enter credentials, click Collect and Panoply automatically pulls the data for you.
 Panoply comes integrated with dozens of common data sources.